jv699/disableBDPROCHOT/README.md

 # disableBDPROCHOT
-Steps and script for disabling BDPROCHOT in Linux.
+Steps and script for disabling BD PROCHOT in Linux.
+This is essentially a script based on yyearth's [guide](https://github.com/yyearth/turnoff-BD-PROCHOT/blob/master/readme.md) with steps to get the script to run on boot.

 ## What is BD PROCHOT?
 BD PROCHOT (bi-directional hot) allows for senors in your computer to tell the CPU to throttle to the slowest possible speed.
 Ususally this happens when some component is overheating.
 However, it can also occur when a thermal sensor is broken on your motherboard or some other component is malfunctioning.